 Did you used to think like I did that if the recipe had the name “blackened” it meant burnt?
-Perhaps I am the only one.
-It really means the fish or chicken is given a dark crust from the spices – often Cajun – and cooked on high heat to form that crust.
-This blackened tilapia fits the definition of blackened fish – cooked on high heat with a spicy rub reminiscence of Cajun.
+It really just means the fish or chicken is given a dark crust from the spices – often Cajun – and then cooked onin a cast iron skillet over high heat to create that delicious crust.
+This blackened tilapia fits the definition of blackened fish – cooked on high heat with a spicy Cajun rub.

 Since Aimee started this blog several years ago, I have learned numerous cooking techniques; such as blackened plus I now know what a spice rub is instead of marinating only..
 Neither Aimee or I claim to be expert chefs, we are just like most of you, everyday folks, who love to eat and try new and old recipes.
 Some of the other things I have gained (not weight – ha ha) is how to bake a pretty good pizza, love of vegetables, repertory of bread recipes, and healthy eating.
 I have figured out how to add different grains to recipes, substituting yogurt or applesauce for oils and butter, additional curiosity to cooking methods and types of food, AND I have had plenty of flops, like exploding gravy.
 But mostly I have made new friends with you.

 My newest acquisition is how to blackened fish.
 I saw this blackened tilapia recipe on the back of my tilapia packaging and went for it.
 I actually had all the spices in my cupboard, that is another thing I have gained a wide variety of spices to my cupboard.
 Blackened fish is quite easy but do plan some time to let the spice rub adhere and flavor the fish.
 Otherwise, it is just a little simple mixing of spices, rubbing on the fish, and waiting in the fridge before the cooking on the stove.
 It is pretty zippy, but easy and good.

 - 1½ TBSP chili powder

 - 1 TBSP smoked paprika